Ukraine says Russia forcibly relocates thousands from Mariupol. Here’s one dramatic account.

 The young woman said she was taken aback when she discovered that everyday Russians, like those she met as she traveled onward to Moscow, believed these kinds of lies about the war and echoed Kremlin propaganda.

 “It’s terrible to find yourself in some kind of collective dream of people in Russia,” she said.
 “I had full confidence that most of the people in Russia did not support the war.
-But [once I got there], I felt that there is some kind of 100 percent support, and I felt sick walking around and seeing Z stickers on cars,” she added, referring to the “Z” symbol that has become a domestic show of support for Russia’s invasion of Ukraine.
+But [once I got there], I felt that there is some kind of 100 percent support, and I felt sick walking around and seeing 'Z' stickers on cars,” she added, referring to the “Z” symbol that has become a domestic show of support for Russia’s invasion of Ukraine.

-The woman and her family eventually succeeded in leaving Russia.
-Together with her mother, brother and grandmother, she arrived safely in Estonia.
+The woman, together with her mother, brother and grandmother, eventually succeeded in leaving Russia by crossing into the European Union on foot.

 But her grandfather, who had brought them food at the shelter, stayed in Mariupol, despite her efforts to rescue him.